Toluene Prices, markets & analysis

 Toluene: Market overview

-European toluene spot prices depend to a large extent on gasoline values.
-Weak aromatics prices have limited the use of toluene for on-purpose benzene production.
+European toluene spot prices depend largely on gasoline values.
+Weak aromatics prices have limited the use of toluene for on-purpose benzene and xylene production.
 Gasoline blenders are seen as the only sizeable bidders in the market.
-Downstream toluene di-isocyanate (TDI) needs are covered primarily by contracts, and new TDI capacity has limited impact on the market.
 Contract values are expected to continue to track spot price movements.